By Virginia Gurley, MD, MPH

 VG:

-Yes, especially if you’re in that sleep after work schedule, and regardless of which sleep schedule you choose, its extremely important that you avoid bright lights during the 60 to 90 minutes before you go to sleep, and that your sleep environment is completely dark.
+Yes, especially if you’re in that sleep after work schedule, and regardless of which sleep schedule you choose, it’s extremely important that you avoid bright lights during the 60 to 90 minutes before you go to sleep, and that your sleep environment is completely dark.

 MB: